The Advice Guidance Boundary Review aims to improve consumer access to financial support.

 In December 2023, DP23/5 opened discussion about how we could better ensure people have access to the right support to navigate complicated financial decisions.

 In December 2024, we consulted on targeted support for pensions in CP24/27.
 In June 2025, we consulted on the regulatory framework for targeted support in pensions and retail investments in CP25/17.
-This includes our direction of travel on simplified advice and clarifying the Advice Guidance Boundary.
+This included our direction of travel on simplified advice and clarifying the Advice Guidance Boundary.

 To help support our policy development, we commissioned consumer research to test targeted support with consumers.
 We have also published other supporting research: